Skip to content

 Can you use learner car insurance cover for commuting?

 Learner car insurance can be used to commute.
-If you want to get the extra time in on your way to or back from work, as long as your accompanied then that is allowed.
+If you want to get the extra time in on your way to or back from work, as long as you’re accompanied then that is allowed.

 Can you use learner car insurance for Business Use?